-The DASA Influencer Program plays a key role in addressing and reflecting on DASA’s body of knowledge and the vendor-neutral DevOps certification program that has accelerated DevOps talent, journeys, and careers around the world.
+The volunteers of the DASA Influencer Program play a key role in addressing and reflecting on DASA’s body of knowledge and the vendor-neutral DevOps certification program that has accelerated DevOps talent, journeys, and careers around the world.

 - Albert Mark Business Consultant, Coach & Trainer The Netherlands

-- Ángel Rayo Technical Lead Expert at Netmind Spain
+- Ángel Rayo Technical Lead Expert Spain

 - Christine Aykac Agile Transformation Consultant, Program Manager and Master Trainer Canada